Tone your arms for summer dip - it may cost you on insurance !

 If your home insurance policy does not cover a swimming pool, you'll need to obtain swimming pool insurance.
 With one, you'll be covered against pool-related personal liability and property damage risks.

-Every homeowner dreams to have a swimming pool.
-Yet one thing that doesn't come to mind for many is the insurance cost.
+Every homeowner dreams of having a swimming pool, yet one thing that doesn't come to mind for many is the insurance cost.
 While swimming pool insurance remains essential, getting one without a proper plan can cost you a lot of money.
-The best way to avoid sinking into insurance premiums with a coverage is to think about insurance before building your pool.
-Your insurer will charge you mostly based on the potential risks you are susceptible to as a result of having a pool.
-By designing your pool such that it eliminates a number of those risks, they will charge you less and vice versa.
+The best way to avoid sinking into insurance premiums with coverage is to think about insurance before building your pool.
+Your insurer will charge you mostly based on the potential risks you are susceptible to due to having a pool.
+By designing your pool to eliminate a number of those risks, they will charge you less and vice versa.
 That's why it's important to consult with your insurer before constructing your dream pool.